Dumb Plant Facts with Lise: the Stanky Red Trillium

 Closeup of red trillium, showed the male and female reproductive structures.

 Closeup of red trillium’s male and female reproductive structures.
 Hubba hubba.
-Source: Wikipedia
+Source: zoo magazine dating app

 • This makes the red trillium monoecious, meaning it has both male and female reproductive structures on the same plant.
 (Hubba hubba).
 And since there’s only a single influorescence (a fancy way of saying “flower”), it is also a “perfect” or bisexual flower, having both pistils and stamens.